 In contrast, my sculptural work is an acknowledgement of the value of pure visual aesthetics.
 They are expressions of my design identity within the context of art.
 Each piece is an exploration of form intended to be as dynamic as possible in silhouette and gesture from all viewing angles.

 My visual inspiration comes from the man-made and the natural realms; the most emotionally moving being phenomena that exist from both of these components.
 Abstractly, these categories could be described as planned and unplanned.
-By working in the medium of ceramics, where outcomes are still unpredictable despite careful forethought, I include the interplay of these concepts within the creative process.
+By working in the medium of ceramics, where outcomes can still be unpredictable despite careful forethought, I include the interplay of these concepts within the creative process.

 My influences are varied and include ancient Chinese tripod food vessels and censers, li 鬲 and ding 鼎; Japanese Hagi ware 萩焼 and Iga ware 伊賀焼; and the aesthetics of wabi-sabi 侘寂.
 I have also been influenced by artists Alicia Penalba, Isamu Noguchi and Ruth Duckworth; designers Eva Zeisel, Rowena Reed-Kostellow, and Vivianna Torun Bülow-Hübe; and architect Zaha Hadid.